robinredX/DISSECT/readme.md

 The outputs (Expected values per celltype, Raw shapely values as a numpy pickle file and plots of shap values per celltype) will be stored at `shap` in the `experiment_folder`.

+# Step 4.
+Cell type specific gene expression per sample

+Run `python dissect_expr.py`.
+It uses same config file as before.
+Please note that dependending on the number of cell types, this step can take quite some time.
+Use of GPU is recommended.